Tsora-Pop/Grandmas-Guardian/README.md

 # Safe-Passage
-Thesis project to leverage an allowlist
+Thesis project to leverage an allowlist via Chrome extension to limit the attack surface to general population